 Your AmbaSat-1 satellite will travel into space inside a CubeSat, which is mounted onboard a NEPTUNE rocket from Interorbital Systems.

-Your AmbaSat-1 satellite will travel into space inside a CubeSat.
-This is a small “3U” container measuring 10cm x 10cm x 32cm.
+Your AmbaSat-1 satellite will travel into space inside the AmbaSat Launcher.
+This is known as a “3U CubeSat” container measuring 10cm x 10cm x 32cm.

-The CubeSat is secured inside the payload area of the launch rocket and contains spring-loaded stacks of up to 200 AmbaSats.
+The AmbaSat Launcher is secured inside the payload area of the launch rocket and contains spring-loaded stacks of up to 200 AmbaSats.